SharePoint Online Connector for SSIS

 Video Tutorial - Integrate SharePoint Online data in SSIS

-• Features about API Source (Authentication / Query Language / Examples / Driver UI)
+• Features of the ZappySys API Source (Authentication / Query Language / Examples / Driver UI)

-• Using SharePoint Online Connection in SSIS
+• How to use the SharePoint Online in SSIS

 Prerequisites

-Before we perform steps listed in this article, you will need to make sure following prerequisites are met:
+Before we begin, make sure the following prerequisites are met:

 1. SSIS designer installed.
-Sometimes it is referred as BIDS or SSDT (download it from Microsoft site).
+Sometimes it is referred as BIDS or SSDT (download it from Microsoft).

 2. Basic knowledge of SSIS package development using Microsoft SQL Server Integration Services.